ManimCommunity/manim/docs/source/installation/troubleshooting.rst

   Your Python install location may be in a different location

-(This section is taken from `StackExchange <https://superuser.com/questions/143119/how-do-i-add-python-to-the-windows-path/143121#143121>`_).

 ``choco install manimce`` failed
 --------------------------------

 If ``choco install manimce`` failed, it is likely being caused by Python not being added to your ``PATH`` variable properly.
 Try running the following commands in your terminal:

 1. ``py --version``
 2. ``python --version``
 3. ``py3 --version``
 4. ``python3 --version``

 Minimally, ``py --version`` and ``python --version`` should return a version.
 If none of these commands are recognized, this means that Python was installed on your system, but was not added to PATH.
 See above for directions to add it to your PATH variable.

 If any of these commands opens up the Windows store, this is likely interfering with the process.
 This is because Chocolatey runs a command that calls python or python3, and opening up the Windows store is not the expected behavior.
 See below to fix aliases.

 (Windows) Fix Aliases
 ---------------------